Simran0401/FrontEnd-Assignment-Steeleye-SimranDas/README.md

 Here `isSelected` will only take a boolean value.
 So,if we pass boolean values as props, that value gets converted to a string or number, causing failed prop type.

-To fix this, we need to first convert that string or number to a boolean value before implementing.
+To fix this, we need to first convert that string or number to a boolean value before code execution.

 #### WRONG CODE --